perryjm/notes-gospel/A. Start/A. Purpose of Book.md

 - [https://www.markdownguide.org/basic-syntax/](https://www.markdownguide.org/basic-syntax/)
 - This knowledge base will be private, secured online behind a username and password and MFA.
 - It’s backed up on GitHub and that’s where it will stay.
 - Github’s future is pretty solid.
-I like it a lot.
+I like my chances for longevity.
 - I’m using open source tools.
 No `$$` cost overhead.
 And I can find other tools if these stop being supported.
 - The content is in markdown.
 - I own the content the raw content, it’s not tied up in some tools fate, like Evernote or OneNote or these other paid tiers.